 Ojelabi continued as manager until the start of the 2009-10 season, but was sacked shortly before the start of the campaign.
 This allowed for then Assistant Manager Bert Hoyte and Physiotherapist Kevin Head to take over as joint managers.
 Despite a solid start to the season, their appointment was only temporary, and Phil Miles was soon brought in as manager, having previously been in charge of Chatham Town, Greenwich Borough and Erith Town of the Kent League.

 Phil Miles did not last the rest of the 2009-10 season, and was replaced in March 2010 by Tony Mercer.
 Mercer continued as first team manager for the start of the 2010-11 season, but following only winning one game in 20, Mercer was replaced by Olawale Ojelabi, who took over the first team for a second time.

-Despite poor results off the pitch, the club did recieve some good news at the start of the 2010-11 season - that they would be returning to their home, Wadham Lodge.
-Extensive work has been done on Wadham Lodge, which means that the club are still awaiting their return, but once this move is secured, the club will hope to become the premier non-league side in the brough once more.
+Despite poor results off the pitch, the club did receive some good news at the start of the 2010-11 season – that they would be returning to their home, Wadham Lodge.
+Extensive work was been carried out on Wadham Lodge, but ultimately, then-chairman Isaac Johnson and Matchday Centres, who ran Wadham Lodge, could not come to an agreement.
+This meant Forest would play at Cricklefield for a fourth season, at least.

 Forest started the 2011-12 season in blistering form.
 Aided by the goals of Jeff Hammond, Manu Dagher and Josh Bonnett, Forest reached a high point of second in the table, while also enjoying an FA Cup run which saw them dispatch Southern League Premier Division side Hitchin Town.

 However, financial difficulties meant Issac Johnson was unable to keep the squad together for the remainder of the season and Forest’s play-off push petered out, with Wale Ojelabi’s side eventually finishing safely in mid-table.